maykar/plex_assistant/README.md

 #### In Home Assistant

-DialogFlow requires Home Assistant's [Conversation integration](https://www.home-assistant.io/integrations/conversation/) to be enabled.
+The DialogFlow trigger requires Home Assistant's [Conversation integration](https://www.home-assistant.io/integrations/conversation/) to be enabled.

 * Go to "Configuration" in your HA sidebar and select "Integrations"
 * Hit the add button and search for "Dialogflow".